 Charged-off accounts are not going to be deleted from the credit report even if you offer to pay the finance company.
 So simply paying off a charge-off account will not yield an appreciable boost to the credit score.
 There are other ways to remove charge-offs, which are discussed below.

 How to delete a charge-off from a Credit Report?

 A charge-off account may be removed from the credit report under the any of the following circumstances using this special dispute letter, and using the specific dispute reasons listed below :

 Unrecognizable Account: If the account in question is one you do not recognize, the account can be disputed as such.
 You will need to dispute the account as “no knowledge of account”

-Fraudulently Opened Account: If you are certain the account is indeed fraudulent, where an identity thief opened this account without your knowledge, then you may need to file identity theft reports.
-These will need to be filed Federal Trade Commission and file a report with the local authorities and forward these reports to both the creditor and the credit bureaus and you will need to dispute the account as a “Fraudulently opened account.”
+Fraudulently Opened Account: If you are certain the account is indeed fraudulent, where an identity thief opened an account without your knowledge, then you will need to file identity theft reports.
+These will need to be filed with the Federal Trade Commission and the local authorities.
+After which you will need to forward these reports to both the creditor and the credit bureaus in order to dispute the account as a “Fraudulently opened account.”

 Fraudulent Charges on Account: If you incurred fraudulent charges on an account you opened that led to late, then the item can be disputed under the Fair Credit Reporting Act under the provisions afforded to fraud victims.
 You will need to file the requisite fraud reports, as described in the section above for fraudulently opened accounts.
 You will be disputing this item as having “ incurred fraudulent charges” and would specifically need to point out the fraudulent charges and then will need to submit the fraud reports to the credit bureaus and the creditor.